 One way to help your puppy burn energy and prevent undesired behaviors (like destructive chewing) is to give them puzzles and enrichment activities.
 It's fun to find DIY options for these around your home, from empty egg cartons to cardboard boxes and more.
 Enrichment like this builds confidence and works their brain!

 Puppies have a tendency to get into, well, everything!
 It's important to keep them safe (and protect your belongings) by puppy proofing your home.
-From cords to plants, there's lots to consider.
+From backpacks & purses to cords & plants, there's lots to consider.

 Crate training takes time, so it's important to have a larger puppy playpen where your puppy can hang out safely when not under your direct supervision.
 This space should be large enough to fit a bed/crate, water, potty pad (if you're pad training), and extra space for your pup to move about and play.
 Stock it with safe puppy toys to keep them entertained during alone time practice.